sstsimulator/sst-macro/docs/manual/manual.md

 ````
 which round-robin assigns rank 0 to node, rank 1 to node 1, rank 2 to node 0, and so on.

-\subsection{Routing} Fat tree routing is actually straightforward, but can employ path diversity.
+*Routing* Fat tree routing is actually straightforward, but can employ path diversity.
 Suppose you are routing from Node 0 to Node 2 (Figure [26](#fig:topologies:fattreeids)).
 At the first stage, you have no choice.
 You must route to Switch 1.
 At the second stage, you can either route to Switch 8 or Switch 9.
 Suppose you branch to Switch 9.
 At this point, you are done moving up.
 The packet now proceeds down the fat-tree.
 On the downward routing, there is no path diversity.
 Only a single, minimal route exists to the destination node.
 In the simplest case, Switch 1 alternates between selecting Switch 8 and Switch 9 to distribute load.
 In a more complicated scheme, Switch 1 could adaptively route selecting either Switch 8 or Switch 9 based on congestion information.